Are you an employee or running a business?

 Self-employed

-Several conditions have to be met in order for you to be considered to be running an independent business.
+Four basic conditions must be met for you to be considered to be running an independent business.

 To be considered self-employed, your enterprise should:

-• considered if the person is responsible for the result of his/her work,
+- are responsible for the result of your work,

 Are you being told to register a sole proprietorship?

-If you find yourself in a situation where you are asked to register as self-employed to get a job with them, it is important to be aware that this is not something others can decide for you.
-This is something that you must want to do, while at the same time making sure that the criteria for self-employment are fulfilled.
+If you find yourself in a situation where you are asked to register as self-employed to get a job with them, it is important to be aware that this has to be your own choice.
+Additionally, the criteria for self-employment has to be fulfilled.

 The Norwegian Tax Administration has an article outlining the conditions that must be met for an activity to be considered a business.